Cyber Recovery, Ransomware, Data Protection

 Behavior-based detection watches for ransomware-specific actions, like slow file encryption, mass renaming, or randomized file names, and can catch threats even without known signatures.

 Bottom line: Malware detection helps block entry.
-Ransomware detection helps limit the damage.
+Ransomware encryption detection helps limit the damage.
 Both are needed together.

 2025 Ransomware Reality: Escalating Costs, Complex Attacks